o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/resource-definitions.md

 ---
-description: ' Learn the resource definitions in &CFN; templates that determine which &AWS; resources will be created for your game in &ALY;. '
+description: ' Learn the resource definitions in AWS Cloud Formation templates that determine which AWS resources will be created for your game in Lumberyard. '
 title: Resource Definitions
 ---
 # Resource Definitions {#cloud-canvas-resource-definitions}